 1. The Festival Programmers Will Be Fresh

 One would think this is a no-brainer.
 But no, most filmmakers seem to wait until the last minute before they ship off their submissions.
 This means the festival programmers are faced with a huge number of submissions at the last minute.
 Remember that programmers have to finish their selections well in advance of the festival opening in order to allow for time for websites to be built, reviews written, films scheduled and hospitality arrangements made.

-Raindance starts programming for each year’s festival a month after the previous one ends!
+Raindance starts programming for each year’s festival a month before the previous one begins!